seanf316/P1-Vanguard/README.md

         - The user will be able to understand what the site is about with the text that appears on the Hero Image.
         - The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the website.
     -   As a First Time Visitor, I want to be able to easily navigate throughout the site to find content specific to my needs.
-        - The site has been designed to be fluid easy to navigate.
+        - The site has been designed to be fluid and easy to navigate.
 At the top of page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         - The navbar dissappears when user scrolls down but re-appears when the user scrolls up to allow ease of access to the navbar.
         - The logo in the footer also acts as a link to the site so by clicking the user will be brought back to the homepage.
     -   As a First Time Visitor, I want to be able to view the site on multiple devices.
+        - Media queries have been applied to allow to site to function responsively across multiple devices.

 - #### Returning Visitor Goals